Fitting finale: Dodgers win title, lose Turner to COVID-19 - WHIZ News

 Turner was removed from Los Angeles’ 3-1 victory over the Tampa Bay Rays in Game 6 on Tuesday night after registering Major League Baseball’s first positive test in 59 days and wasn’t initially on the field as the Dodgers enjoyed the spoils of a title earned during a most unusual season.

-He returned to the field about an hour after the game, hugging longtime teammate Clayton Kershaw and sitting front-and-center for a team photo next to manager Dave Roberts with his mask pulled down under his bushy beard.
+He returned about an hour after the game, hugging longtime teammate Clayton Kershaw and sitting front-and-center for a team photo next to manager Dave Roberts with his mask pulled down under his bushy beard.

 “Thanks to everyone reaching out!,” Turner said on Twitter.
 “I feel great, no symptoms at all.
 Just experienced every emotion you can possibly imagine.
 Can’t believe I couldn’t be out there to celebrate with my guys!
 So proud of this team & unbelievably happy for the City of LA.”